Lelmose/TP_NGS_2020_Single_Cell/README.md

 Due to the shape of the dataset (too many different cells in different files), the sorting method implemented inside of STAR was not usable.
 Thus the **samtool** sorting method was used with the script `samtoolsort.sh`.
 This step is mandatory for creating the loomfile the will be used for the final step of the analysis.
 The loomfile is a format distinguishing spliced, unspliced and ambiguous counts.

 ## Toward RNA velocity 3: Vizualizing velocity and identifying genes prone to explain it

+The codes are available at the end of the R script `Seurat_treatment.R`.
+The first one was inspired by the **Velocito.R** [tutorial](http://pklab.med.harvard.edu/velocyto/notebooks/R/DG1.nb.html).
+The second one was given by the work supervisors.

 ## Conclusion